EV ELECTROVOICE RE18 RARE VINTAGE SUPERCARDIOID DYNAMIC MICROPHONE+XLR CONNECTOR

 Sorry, this item is out of stock

-no case, clip, cable or manual
+with pouch and clip, no cable or manual

 From the original manufacturer's description:

 The Electro-Voice RE18 is a shock-isolated Variable-D® dynamic supercardioid microphone created for the most exacting professional use.
 The transmission of hand, stand and mechanically generated lectern noises is sharply reduced making the RE18 ideally suited for broadcasting and high-quality sound reinforcement.

 The RE18 is much like the RE15, except that it employs a unique internal shock mount and a refined, low profile blast filter.
 All of these features are provided in a small package with functional, “easy to hold” styling.
 The attractive fawn-beige finish is ideal for on-camera use.
 The RE18 is also at home in the recording studio and in the field with news and sports broadcasters.

 The dynamic element and the complex acoustic ports of the Variable-D® RE18 are completely shock-isolated from the steel outer case.
 The unique isolation system utilizes butyl-rubber doughnuts and viscous damping fluid to provide a degree of shock isolation unknown in a microphone housed in such a small outer case (¾-inch diameter).
 The butyl rubber not only acts as a spring in the isolation system, but also serves as a mechanical damper, which converts shock energy to heat.

 The integral blast filter, smaller than that of the RE16, but of equal effectiveness, provides excellent control of vocal p-pops.

 Design refinements include three-stage construction and the use of both standard and high-density Acoustifoam.
 The RE18 has a Memraflex™ grille that bounces back to retain its shape.